bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-47-debt-destruction.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 23</span></h3>
-<p>The ultimate life avoids bankruptcy except as a last resort, understanding that it has long-term consequences but also recognizing it as a legal protection against overwhelming debt.</p>
+<p>Joa avoids bankruptcy except as a last resort, understanding that it has long-term consequences but also recognizing it as a legal protection against overwhelming debt.</p>
 </div>

 <div class="verse">